ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 {PANEL: How it Works}

-Let's go through the process of Revisions creation to get a taste of its advantages.
+Let's go through the process of Revisions creation for a taste of its advantages.

-1. Enable Revisions for the `Users` collection so we can experiment with it.
+1. Enable Revisions for the `Users` collection so we can experiment with the feature.
-   You can enable it [using Studio](../../studio/database/settings/document-revisions) or the [ConfigureRevisionsOperation](../../document-extensions/revisions/client-api/operations/configure-revisions#syntax) Store operation.
+   You can enable Revisions using [Studio](../../studio/database/settings/document-revisions) or the [ConfigureRevisionsOperation](../../document-extensions/revisions/client-api/operations/configure-revisions#syntax) Store operation.

 2. Create a new document in the `Users` collection.
 We'll create revisions for this document.
-   You can create the document [Using Studio](../../studio/database/documents/create-new-document#create-new-document) or the [session.Store](../../client-api/session/storing-entities#example) method.
+   You can create the document using [Studio](../../studio/database/documents/create-new-document#create-new-document) or the [session.Store](../../client-api/session/storing-entities#example) method.

-3. Using Studio to inspect the new document's [Revisions tab](../../studio/database/document-extensions/revisions) will show that creating the document also created its first revision.
+3. Using Studio to inspect the [Revisions tab](../../studio/database/document-extensions/revisions) of the new document will show that creating the document also created its first revision.
    ![Figure 1: Revisions](images\revisions1.png "Figure 1: Revisions")

 4. Click the **See the current document** button to return to the live document version.